 New User Defaults

-In the image above you can see that at the bottom of the Site User main screen there are some additional options, one of them being an area to set new user defaults.
+In the image above you can see that at the bottom of the Site User main screen there are some additional options; one of them is an area to set new user defaults.
 This is used so that when a customer creates their own account, Pressero knows what settings to give them by default.

 See below example of the new user default settings for a B2B site.
 If a user creates an account for themselves in this store they will by default start out with these settings.
 These settings can be changed by the account admin, or if permission is given, by a manager of a B2B site.